 Helping people see to their potential is central to Southern College of Optometry’s mission of training some of the nation’s top eye doctors.
 Since 1932, hundreds of thousands of Memphis residents have visited one of SCO’s public eyecare clinics for their vision needs.
 We recognize the additional challenges faced by people with visual impairment, so that’s why we’ve launched the Missing Memphis project.

 Missing Memphis works to increase awareness about the challenges faced by people with visual impairment.
 Many visually impaired people lack access to transportation or technological advances in devices designed to help people live life to their fullest.
-As we approach the year 2020, the Missing Memphis project is committed to raising awareness about the wide range of services that SCO and others can provide to visually impaired people.
-Aided by a social worker and other educational resources, we’re strengthening the safety net needed by people with visual impairment in order to thrive.
+As we approach the year 2020, the Missing Memphis project is committed to raising awareness about the wide range of services available to visually impaired people.

 We’re additionally partnering with other healthcare providers, educators, social support agencies, and related services to communicate about the growing network of support that exists to assist visually impaired people, their caregivers, and their families.
-Through commercials, ads, billboards, and other public awareness events, we’re hoping to generate additional support for additional resources.
-Because a number of visual impairment assistive devices aren’t covered by most insurance programs, electronic magnifiers, smart devices, and other tools can make a significant difference in the lives of visually impaired people if we can help them secure this technology.
+Because a number of visual impairment assistive devices aren’t covered by most insurance programs, we can help make a significant difference in the lives of visually impaired people through securing electronic magnifiers, smart devices, and other technological tools.

 Together, we can help make sure that visually impaired people in our community don’t miss out on the abundant opportunities that make life meaningful in Memphis.

 If you or someone you know is visually impaired, resources exist to help!
 You might be a healthcare provider or educator, a member of a support group, or someone who works with people who have experienced visual impairment issues.